WyattLiu/Speedy-Bcache-on-Proxmox/README.md

 Why not use zfs's ZIL and L2ARC SSD -> not performant, zfs is more on the safety side.
 Performance is around HDD performance or worse.
 Generally, just like widely spread words on ZFS L2ARC, it's not very useful; large RAM for ARC is good enough.

+Follow this guide, you will have a storage device to the OS that is large and quick write and read performance at SSD level.

 # Complete Bcache Setup Guide

 ## 1. Prerequisites